microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_postgresql_hyperscale_arm_template_ado/_index.md

     ![Screenshot of resource group and location config](./10.jpg)

-* As mentioned, the task will deployed the existing ARM template for deploying Azure Arc enabled data services with PostgreSQL Hyperscale that in the Azure Arc Jumpstart GitHub repository.
+* As mentioned, the task will deployed the existing ARM template for deploying Azure Arc-enabled data services with PostgreSQL Hyperscale that in the Azure Arc Jumpstart GitHub repository.

   * Change the Template location to "URL of the file"